 The seating area is roomy enough for a 6-foot adult, and it’s easier to get in and out of than a RZR.
 The seat and steering wheel are adjustable.

 The Ace is powered by a four-valve, single-overhead-cam engine, mated to a belt-type, fully automatic, dual-range continuously variable transmission.
 It has selectable 2WD/4WD with an automatic-locking front differential.
 In 4WD the speed-sensitive differential keeps the Ace in 2WD until the rear wheels slip.
 The instant the front differential detects rear-wheel slip, the front differential locks and all four wheels are driving.
 Strong low-end power makes slow, difficult sections easy to deal with on it, and it can maintain a respectably quick pace on twisty trails and in hilly terrain.
 Single-seat UTVs are light, quick, compact, easy to handle, easy to transport and far less expensive than most larger machines.
-This one has also been set up with a winch, nice touch!!!
-It has 2,016 Miles/ 123 Hours on it.
+It has 2,114 Miles/ 152 Hours on it.
 It has been fully serviced, and it is ready for your off road adventures!!!